aspose-words/Aspose.Words-Products/words/net/create/template/dotx/_index.md

 {{% blocks/products/pf/agp/content h2="" %}}

- Generating MS Word DOTX file dynamically from templates within running application is easy.
-In order to create Microsoft Word DOTX documents from scratch or just by populating the predefined Word templates without requiring MS Office, we’ll use
+ A template is a file with pre-applied formatting like tabs, styles, line spacing etc. Generating MS Word DOTX file dynamically from templates within running application is easy.
+In order to generate a batch of documents with the same structure based on the template without requiring MS Office, we’ll use
  [Aspose.Words for .NET](https://products.aspose.com/words/net)
  API that offers different features for document creation, manipulation and conversion using .NET platform.
 For populating the predefined Word template, we’ll create a Word DOTX file with the following placeholders as the content of the document: <code><<[sender.Name]>> says: "<<[sender.Message]>>."</code> where <code>sender</code> is the <code>Sender</code> class object that will be used to populate the template.
 Beside a predefine class like Sender in our case, One can also use XML and JSON data as a source data sources.
 {{% /blocks/products/pf/agp/content %}}